Meet the Team

 Matthew is the main contact for Deans of School and Heads of Unit in the University and can be reached on + 44 (0)29 2041 6614 or firstname.lastname@example.org

-Prof. Scott Fleming, University Director of Graduate Studies
+Prof. Scott Fleming, University Director of Research and Graduate Studies

-Scott has a 0.4FTE role with responsibility for the overall development of the University’s postgraduate research strategy, systems and quality management and enhancement processes.
-He is also the Director of Research in the Cardiff School of Sport and chairs the University Ethics Committee.
+Scott took up his current post full time in November 2013 and has responsiblity for the overall development of the University’s postgraduate research strategy, systems and quality management and enhancement processes.

 Scott was trained first as a physical educator before embarking on a PhD around the theme of ‘race relations’ and youth sport.
 He continues to publish research broadly linked to sport and leisure cultures – further details can be found on the Cardiff School of Sport website here.